CatPoweredPlugins/CaseInsensitiveASF/README.md

 Make sure you don't have multiple bots with names that differ only by case (only applicable to case-sensitive file systems of course).
 If you have two files `BotName.json` and `botname.json` in your config folder - you are guaranteed to have troubles.
 Works only with ASF 4.0+
 To use:
-- download .zip file from [latest release](https://github.com/Rudokhvist/Case-Insensitive-ASF/releases/latest), in most cases you need `CaseInsensitiveASF.zip`, but if you use ASF-generic-netf.zip (you really need a strong reason to do that) download `CaseInsensitiveASF-netf.zip`.
+- download `CaseInsensitiveASF.zip` file from [latest release](https://github.com/Rudokhvist/Case-Insensitive-ASF/releases/latest)
 - unpack downloaded .zip file to `plugins` folder inside your ASF folder.
 - (re)start ASF, you should get a message indicating that plugin loaded successfully.